Angle-Based Sensor Network Localization: Angle-Based Sensor Network Localization

 Case 2, not all the sensors are collinear.
 Let $y\in\mathbb{R}^2$ be a unit vector perpendicular to the line determined by anchors.
 It can be verified that $(\bar{x}_i-\bar{x}_j)^{\top}(\bar{x}_i-\bar{x}_k)=(x_i-x_j)^{\top}(x_i-x_k)$ for all $(i,j,k)\in\mathcal{T}_{\hat{\mathcal{G}}}$ and $||\bar{x}_i-\bar{x}_j||=||x_i-x_j||$ for all $(i,j)\in\hat{\mathcal{E}}$, where $\bar{x}_i=p_i$ for $i\in\mathcal{A}$, $\bar{x}_i=H_yx_i$ for $i\in\mathcal{S}$, $H_y=I_2-2yy^{\top}$ is the Householder transformation. \end{proof}

 Lemma \ref{le hyperplane} implies that at least 3 anchors are required for angle localizability of a network in $\mathbb{R}^2$.
 Note that for SNL based on bearings measured in the global coordinate frame \cite{Zhu14,Zhao16,Zhao18,Trinh18}, the minimum number of anchors required for localizability in $\mathbb{R}^2$ is 2.
 This is because the angle between two global bearings can be determined as clockwise or counterclockwise in the global coordinate frame.
-When each sensor has its own local coordinate system, different sensors may have different understandings about the rotational direction.
-Hence, each angle computed by bearings measured in a local coordinate frame cannot be recognized as clockwise or counterclockwise in the global coordinate frame.
+As we claimed before, each angle considered in this paper is totally measured in the local coordinate frame, and cannot be recognized as clockwise or counterclockwise in the global coordinate frame.
 Fig. \ref{fig localizability} (a) shows a sensor network that is localizable by bearings in the global coordinate frame, but is not angle localizable.
 In Fig. \ref{fig localizability} (b), the sensor network is not localizable since all anchors are collinear.

-The following lemma shows a connection between angle localizability and angle fixability.
+The following theorem shows a connection between angle localizability and angle fixability.